 Five months after Barden’s death, on October 28, 2011, The two Stevens boys purchased the Fitzgerald from Barden’s trust.
 (The price was not made public).

 What we do know however, is that Derek Stevens took ownership of 78% of the D, while his brother Greg owns the remaining 22%.
-This, combined with their ownership of the Golden Gate, Glitter Gulch, Mermaids, Le Bayou and Las Vegas Club buildings means that the Stevens boys control a lot of Fremont Street real estate.
+This, combined with their ownership of the Golden Gate, and the land and buildings previously occupied by the Glitter Gulch, Mermaids, Le Bayou and Las Vegas Club means that the Stevens boys control a lot of Fremont Street real estate.

 Stevens remains proud of his Detroit roots (after all, he named a casino “The D”), and TV’s at the Long Bar at the D broadcast Detroit Lions, Tigers, Pistons and Red Wings games.
 He brought in a popular Detroit-based restaurant, American Coney Island to The D to serve up their famous tasty hot dogs and chili-cheese fries to hungry drunk and hung-over patrons.
 (Sober customers are allowed as well).
 Stevens has found memories of American Coney Island, having frequented the iconic Detroit restaurant while studying at Wayne State.